Student loans: Biden to announce new actions to protect borrowers

 WASHINGTON — President Joe Biden will address the nation on Friday afternoon following the Supreme Court's decision to strike down his student loan relief plan.

-Biden was to announce a new set of actions to protect student loan borrowers, according to a White House official.
-The official was not authorized to speak publicly ahead of Biden’s expected statement on the case and spoke on condition of anonymity.
+Biden was to announce a new set of actions to protect student loan borrowers, according to a White House official who was not authorized to speak publicly beforehand and discussed the matter on condition of anonymity.
+The president is set to speak at 3:30 p.m.
+EST.

 It's unclear whether those actions include trying to use other legal authority to cancel student debt, like advocacy groups and some Democratic lawmakers have urged.